epicodus-lessons/ruby-rails-docker-container/README.md

 * Once you've installed Docker, you're ready to clone this repository and `cd` into the repo.

 * Run `docker-compose up` to run the local server at `localhost:3000`.

-* You can update the Rails code in this repository as needed.
+However, if you go to `localhost:3000`, you will see the DB is not set up yet.

 ### Running Shell Commands